rubynor/drone-docker-images/README.md

 # Drone CI docker images for project runtimes

-These aren't images for docker, they are runtimes for the projects to be run by drone.
-Different Rails projects might need different Ruby version, node version and postgresql
+These aren't images for running drone, but for running project builds on drone.

+Different Rails projects might need different Ruby version, node version and postgresql.

 ## Recipe